 According to the above principles, a key hierarchy is given in the following figure 5.1.4.X.2.2-2.
 Also the descriptions of the keys involved in the key hierarchy are as follows.

-- K: the root key or subscription credential shared by USIM and Subscriber Repository.
+- K: the root key or subscription credential shared by USIM and ARPF.

-- CK/IK: the cipher key and integrity key, derived from the root key, and shared by USIM and Subscriber Repository.
-Compatible with the legacy key hierarchy, such as LTE, or UMTS.
+- CK/IK: the cipher key and integrity key, derived from the root key, and shared by USIM and ARPF, compatible with the legacy key hierarchy, such as LTE, or UMTS.

-- KNG: The next generation key (similar to the KASME in LTE), derived from CK/IK, and shared by UE, Subscriber Repository and authentication unit (CP-AU).
+- KNG: The next generation key (similar to the KASME in LTE), derived from CK/IK, and shared by UE, ARPF and authentication unit (AUSF/SEAF).

 Keys for CP protection:

-- KNAS: NAS signalling protection key, derived from the KNG, generated individually by UE and CP-AU, and could be used to generate the NAS signalling encryption key and NAS signalling integrity protection key.
+- KNAS: NAS signalling protection key, derived from the KNG, generated individually by UE and SEAF, and could be used to generate the NAS signalling encryption key and NAS signalling integrity protection key.

-According to the above SA2 solution, NAS entry function is a different network function element from CP-AU.
+According to the above SA2 solution, NAS entry function is a different network function element from SEAF.
 Also, according to the above principle, NAS security protection should be applied between the UE and NAS entry function.
-Therefore, the NAS entry function should generate the NAS encryption and integrity protection key based on the NAS key KNAS received from CP-AU.
+Therefore, the NAS entry function should generate the NAS encryption and integrity protection key based on the NAS key KNAS received from SEAF.

 - KNASenc: the NAS encryption key, used for NAS signalling confidentiality protection.